WHAT IF YOUR CAR ACCIDENT INJURIES DON’T APPEAR IMMEDIATELY?

 A violent jolt or having your head struck may cause your brain to violently collide with the inside of your skull, causing a concussion.
 A concussion is an extremely serious injury, and symptoms may take some time to become apparent.
 This is why it’s important to seek medical attention as soon as possible after a car accident and to continue monitoring injuries in the weeks following.

 After a car accident, it’s likely that the driver of another vehicle involved may attempt to have you sign a release on any possible claims, and their insurance company may offer you a monetary settlement in order to convince you to do so.
 However, it is ill-advised to accept any offer or to sign any agreements until you have had a full evaluation by a professional doctor.
 Once a release has been signed, you surrender your right to compensation and will be unable to claim damages for injuries that were not apparent at the time.
 Speaking with an experienced attorney is recommended before signing any agreement as well as waiting until you’re certain all injuries have become apparent.
-Need an attorney?
+Need an Car Accident Attorney?
 Use the form below to set up a free meeting with personal injury attorney Thomas Pyles.
 He will go over your case and make sure you get the compensation you deserve.

 The most important thing to do after an accident is to pay a visit to a doctor’s office and have yourself checked for injury, even if none is apparent, or you don’t feel any pain.
 The best person to determine whether or not you have sustained any serious injuries during the accident will be your doctor.
 In addition, your doctor will also be able to provide advice on keeping the symptoms of possible injuries under close observation, and under what circumstances you should report in for additional check-ups.
 Visiting a doctor immediately following the accident will also prevent any claim adjuster from arguing that you weren’t injured enough to seek out medical treatment.